- Academic Affairs

 Employee Resources and Professional Development

-The Employee and Labor Relations office, an area within Human Resource Services, serves as a resource for employees surrounding issues related to interpretation of UMB policies and procedures, grievances, complaints, collective bargaining agreements, the Family and Medical Leave Act, and other leave.
+The Employee and Labor Relations office, an area within Human Resource Services, serves as a resource for employees surrounding issues related to interpretation of UMB policies and procedures, grievances, complaints, and collective bargaining agreements, the Family and Medical Leave Act, and other leave.
 The office also administers the annual performance development program.
 The office also oversees employment administration, to serve as a resource on several components of employment, including job groups, probationary periods, work hours, closures and delays, and essential employees.

 In partnership with the Faculty Senate, the Diversity Advisory Council, the strategic plan's Executive Implementation Committee, the Office of the Senior Vice President and Chief Academic and Research Officer, and the deans, the University of Maryland, Baltimore (UMB) purchased a two-year institutional membership with the National Center for Faculty Development and Diversity (NCFDD).